 Startup founders who have navigated (or are currently undergoing) a fundraising round are well aware of all the advice available on what to include in your pitch deck.
-From tips straight from VCs to done-for-you templates and step-by-step guides written by their peers, founders are well-resourced when it comes to making their pitch deck stand out.
+From tips straight from VCs to done-for-you pitch deck templates and step-by-step guides written by their peers, founders are well-resourced when it comes to making their investor pitch deck stand out.

 However, what’s less discussed – yet equally important – is how fund managers can craft a stellar pitch deck for pitching LPs.
 Dropbox DocSend recently teamed up with Coolwater Capital, an organization that builds and scales emerging fund managers, to host a demo day as part of Coolwater’s fourth cohort of emerging VCs.

 Coolwater’s demo day brought together 30 VC teams who presented to more than 70 LPs.

 The event’s main goal was to provide guidance to emerging fund managers straight from LPs.
 The LPs weighed in after each pitch, and Docsend & Coolwater analyzed this qualitative feedback.

 Here’s what we learned from VC pitch decks:

 Define information whether you’re a generalist or a specialist